Barbara Castle: Life peer

 In 1974 Ted Castle was made a life peer.
-This meant that Barbara was now formally Lady Castle, though she refused to use this courtesy title.
+This meant that Barbara was now formally Lady Castle, though she chose not to use this courtesy title.
 Ted Castle died in 1979.
 On 16 July 1990 she was created a life peer in her own right, as Baroness Castle of Blackburn, of Ibstone in the County of Buckinghamshire.
-She remained active in politics up until her death, attacking the then Chancellor, Gordon Brown, at the Labour party conference in 2001 for his refusal to link pensions to earnings.
+She remained active in politics up until her death, attacking the then Chancellor of the Exchequer, Gordon Brown, at the Labour party conference in 2001 for his refusal to link pensions to earnings.

 Castle was a critic of Blairism and "New Labour", in particular on economic policy, which she perceived as involving acceptance of "market economics, unchallenged globalisation and the dominance of the multinationals".
-She also accused Blairites of distorting and dismissing the Labour Party's past, stating in an interview published in the New Statesman in 2000, the year of the party's centenary:"They do not seem to have realised that all governments, whatever their complexion, end in apparent failure.
-Macmillan was triumphant in 1959 and was biting the dust shortly afterwards.
-Heath won in 1970, and spent three and half years doing U-turns, looking for the perfect answer.
-Thatcher was a remarkable woman, but her premiership ended in ignominy.
-But the current leadership seems preoccupied by the failing of Labour in power and in opposition."
+She also accused Blairites of distorting and dismissing the Labour Party's past, stating in an interview published in the New Statesman in 2000, the year of the party's centenary: